-For the avoidance of doubt, the benefits listed below in the General Benefits section are available to contractors and team members, unless otherwise stated.
-Other benefits are listed by countries that GitLab has established an entity or co-employer and therefore are applicable to team members in those countries only via our entity specific benefits.
+For the avoidance of doubt, the benefits listed below in the General Benefits section are available to all team members, unless otherwise stated.
+Other benefits are listed by countries where GitLab has established an entity or uses a PEO and therefore are applicable to team members in those countries only via our benefits specific to that country.
 GitLab has also made provisions for Parental Leave which may apply to team members but this may vary depending on local country laws.
 If you are unsure please reach out to the Absence Management team.

 For any questions relating to benefits, please reach out to Total Rewards.